David Lynch: Early life and education

-Alongside his schooling, Lynch joined the Boy Scouts.
-Later, he said he "became [a Scout] so I could quit and put it behind me", and rose to the highest rank of Eagle Scout.
-Lynch befriended Toby Keeler, whose father, Bushnell, was a painter.
-Bushnell gave Lynch The Art Spirit by Robert Henri.
-It was a revelation, and Lynch decided to dedicate himself to "the art life".
+Lynch said of his early life, "I found the world completely and totally fantastic as a child.
+Of course, I had the usual fears, like going to school ... for me, back then, school was a crime against young people.
+It destroyed the seeds of liberty.
+The teachers didn't encourage knowledge or a positive attitude."
+He joined the Boy Scouts, and despite later saying that he joined only so he "could quit and put it behind me", he rose to the highest rank of Eagle Scout.
+He befriended Toby Keeler, whose father Bushnell was a painter.
+Bushnell gave Lynch a copy of Robert Henri's book The Art Spirit (1923), which inspired Lynch to dedicate himself to "the art life".

-At Francis C. Hammond High School in Alexandria, Lynch did not excel academically, having little interest in schoolwork, but he was popular with other students, and after leaving he decided that he wanted to study painting at college.
-He began his studies at the Corcoran School of the Arts and Design in Washington, D.C., before transferring in 1964 to the School of the Museum of Fine Arts, Boston with roommate musician Peter Wolf.
-He left after only a year, saying, "I was not inspired at all in that place."
-He instead decided that he wanted to travel around Europe for three years with his friend Jack Fisk, who was similarly unhappy with his studies at Cooper Union.
-They had some hopes that they could train in Europe with Austrian expressionist painter Oskar Kokoschka at his school.
-Upon reaching Salzburg, however, they found that Kokoschka was not available.
-Disillusioned, they returned to the United States after spending only two weeks in Europe.
+At Francis C. Hammond High School in Alexandria, Lynch did not excel academically and had little interest in schoolwork, but was popular with other students.
+After leaving, he decided that he wanted to study painting in college, which he began at the Corcoran School of the Arts and Design in Washington, D.C.
+In 1964, he transferred to the School of the Museum of Fine Arts in Boston, where his roommate was future musician Peter Wolf.
+He dropped out after a year, later saying he "was not inspired at all in that place".
+He then traveled around Europe with his friend Jack Fisk, who was similarly unhappy with his studies; the two hoped to train at the school of Austrian painter Oskar Kokoschka.
+But upon reaching Salzburg, they found that Kokoschka was not available; having planned to spend three years in Europe, they found themselves disillusioned and returned to the U.S. after just two weeks.